towersvault/shinpokered/README.md

 The "SET" battle style gives increased difficulty by making the stats of trainer pokemon more on your level.
 It also doubles the effect of X-stat items that trainers love to use.

-One of OAK's aides toggles scaling of trainer rosters to your level (evolving them if applicable).
+One of the aides in Oak's lab toggles scaling of trainer rosters to your level (evolving them if applicable).

-Another of OAK's aides toggles a pokeball-caught symbol in battle after obtaining the pokedex.
+The other aide in Oak's lab toggles a pokeball-caught symbol in battle after obtaining the pokedex.
-To aide with to Gen 2 interaction, this also applies a gender symbol to species that can be male or female.
+To help with Gen 2 interaction, this also applies a gender symbol to species that can be male or female.

+Another aide npc is in the viridian pokemon center.
+He will toggle on/off randomization of non-special trainers.

+The bag now supports an additional item list for an extra 20 slots of space!
+Press START on the bag menu to hot-swap the item list that populates the active bag.
+Only the active bag's item list is recognized by the game's systems.

-Lots of quick-keys features.
+Lots of quick-key features.
-- Place the cursor over FIGHT and press Select to play the enemy 'mon cry if it's already owned.
+- Quick 'Owned' Check - Place the cursor over FIGHT and press Select to play the enemy 'mon cry if it's already owned.
 - Softlock Warp - instantly teleport back to your mom's house if you get stuck.
 - Running Shoes - Hold B to double your speed when walking, surfing, and biking.
 Includes proper animation speed-up!
-- Press SELECT to use HMs based on proper context.
+- Quick HM Use - Press SELECT to use HMs based on proper context.
-- Press SELECT while holding A to automatically get on/off your bike or use the best rod in your inventory.
+- Quick Bike/Rod - Press SELECT while holding A to automatically get on/off your bike or use the best rod in your inventory.
-- Hold SELECT and enter the status screen to print a 'mons stat exp.
+- View Stat EXP - Hold SELECT and enter the status screen to print a 'mons stat exp.
-- Hold START and enter the status screen to print a 'mons DVs.
+- View DVs - Hold START and enter the status screen to print a 'mons DVs.
-- When playing in color, hold SELECT when choosing a 'dex entry to load the shiny palette.
+- View Shiny Palette - When playing in color, hold SELECT when choosing a 'dex entry to load the shiny palette.

 New NPCs!
 - The move relearner and deleter are in Saffron City.